cschpc/vlasiator-on-KNL/README.md

 |    large   |     109    |     117 |         147

-It can be seen that for small systems all allocators have similar performance, but for larger datasets tbbmalloc is clearly superior on KNL.
+It can be seen in Table 2 that for small systems all allocators have similar performance, but for larger datasets tbbmalloc is clearly superior on KNL.

 ### Optimal run parameters